neerajnegidev/game-app/README.md

 https://custom-game-app.herokuapp.com/explorer/#/

-This app have beloe MongoDB collections
+This app have below MongoDB collections

 1) user ==> it will store player and dealer.
 Below are the dummy ids